shvenkat/dotfiles/python/tools.md

 ### Panel

-Use separate packages/modules for domain logic from app GUI and glue layers.
+Use different packages/modules to separate domain logic from app GUI and glue.

 Use either pn.rx/pn.bind (function-based) or Parameter subclasses (class-based) to bind domain logic to inputs.
 The main choice is not between FP or OOP style.